 Best towns to stay in Belize

-Located in the south of Belize’s Ambergis Caye Island, the charming town of San Pedro is ideal for any traveler to stay for several days.
+Located on the island of Ambergris Caye and the second largest coral reef in the world, San Pedro is the best place to stay for anyone with a passion for exploring the ocean.
 Ambergis Caye is known as ‘Isla Bonita’ thanks to Madonna’s famous hit single, which was filmed on this very island.
 It certainly is a typically beautiful Caribbean island, and San Pedro is its prize gem!

 San Pedro is a former fishing village now turned into a major tourist destination.
 With its small population, pristine beaches and wide range of hotels and bars, San Pedro suits the needs of any traveler.
 However, San Pedro is most famous for its world-class snorkeling and scuba diving.
 It is home to the incredible Belize Barrier Reef- the second-largest barrier reef on the whole planet!
 Transportation is also very practical in San Pedro.
 Many hotels offer free bicycles to get around the island, and taxis are readily available.